jtbby/DNS-client/README.md

 Python program that lets the client query to DNS servers

-* To run in terminal, Enter the following:
+* To run in a terminal, Enter the following:
 *
 * Python DnsClient.py gmu.edu